 For document sharing, the SharePoint search service must be enabled.
 More information: Create and configure a Search service application in SharePoint Server

-For document management functionality when using Microsoft Dynamics 365 for Customer Engagement apps mobile apps, the on-premises SharePoint server must be available through the Internet.
+For document management functionality when using Microsoft Customer Engagement (on-premises) mobile apps, the on-premises SharePoint server must be available through the Internet.

-To allow users the ability to create SharePoint document libraries from Dynamics 365 for Customer Engagement apps, the following permissions and configurations are required:
+To allow users the ability to create SharePoint document libraries from Customer Engagement (on-premises), the following permissions and configurations are required:

-The Dynamics 365 for Customer Engagement apps user Active Directory account must be a member of the Site Members group on the SharePoint site collection where the documents are stored.
+The Customer Engagement (on-premises) user Active Directory account must be a member of the Site Members group on the SharePoint site collection where the documents are stored.

-By default, the claims-based authentication mapping will use the Dynamics 365 for Customer Engagement apps user’s SharePoint email address and the user’s SharePoint On-Premises work email address for mapping.
+By default, the claims-based authentication mapping will use the Customer Engagement (on-premises) user’s SharePoint email address and the user’s SharePoint On-Premises work email address for mapping.
 When this mapping is used, the user’s email addresses must match between the two systems.
 More information: Configure user claims mapping using the SharePoint Email Address

 Other prerequisites and limitations